iced-rs/rfcs/text/0000-shared-widget-state.md

 # Global Store: Focus

-> # Status: Discussing
+>>> ## Status: Discussing

-> I am still discovering the best way to do this with Iced.
+>>> I am still discovering the best way to do this with Iced.
 I will update this RFC as I learn more, as I am lacking critical knowledge around the widget lifecycle and messaging.

 ## Summary
-> One paragraph explanation of the feature.

 This proposal introduces a global store concept to facilitate shared state between widgets.
 The store is designed to be a single source of truth for a given widget tree.
 It is managed by a centralized controller and is accessible to all widgets in the application.
 The store is meant to be used as a domain oriented (widgets) state management tool and should not be used as a replacement for existing state management patterns.

 ## Motivation
-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

 ### Why are we doing this?
 Many projects need mouse, keyboard, and or gamepad interactions with Iced widgets.
 This will require a robust solution for focus management.
 I have found managing replicated state across the widgets to be an unruly pattern.
 I hope this RFC can help discover the best possible course of action for Iced even if it just starts a more serious conversation to another iteration of approach.